1964 Waltham Forest London Borough Council election

 The 1964 Waltham Forest Council election took place on 7 May 1964 to elect members of Waltham Forest London Borough Council in London, England.
 The whole council was up for election and the Labour party gained control of the council.

 Background

 These elections were the first to the newly formed borough.
 Previously elections had taken place in the Municipal Borough of Chingford, Municipal Borough of Leyton and Municipal Borough of Walthamstow.
 These boroughs were joined to form the new London Borough of Waltham Forest by the London Government Act 1963.

 A total of 161 candidates stood in the election for the 48 seats being contested across 16 wards.
-These included a full slate from the Labour and Liberal parties, while the Conservative stood 42 candidates.
+These included a full slate from the Labour and Liberal parties, while the Conservatives stood 42 candidates.
 Other candidates included 18 Residents and 5 Communists.
 All wards were three-seat wards.

 This election had aldermen as well as directly elected councillors.
 Labour got all 8 aldermen.

 The Council was elected in 1964 as a "shadow authority" but did not start operations until 1 April 1965.